 Two recommendations from non-parent adults who can provide a meaningful evaluation of your academic and personal characteristics.
 Non-parent adults include private instructors, coaches, religious leaders, mentors, employers, or sponsors of an extracurricular activity.
 A parent may submit an additional teacher recommendation if s/he was the primary instructor.

-If paying the $35 application fee would pose a financial burden for you or your family, you may request that the fee be waived.
+A $35 application fee is required and is to be paid through the Common App website upon submission of the application.
+If paying the application fee would pose a financial burden for you or your family, you may request that the fee be waived by using the Common App fee waiver process.

 We meet 100% of the demonstrated financial need for all admitted students.
 However, your status as a home schooled student may affect your eligibility for Federal financial aid.
 Home schooled applicants are eligible to receive Federal Student Aid funds if their secondary school education was in a home school that state law treats as a home or private school.
 Some states issue a secondary school completion credential to home schoolers.
 If this is the case in the state where the student was home schooled, they must obtain this credential in order to be eligible for Federal Student Aid funds.
 For further assistance please contact the Office of Financial Aid at 1-800-693-3173.